Intermediate planar algebra revisited, II: Main result

 \section{Main result}

-This section is devoted to the main theorem describing the planar algebra $P^{N\subset Q}$ in terms of $P=P^{N\subset M}$ by explicitly specifying the spaces and tangle action in terms of $P$.
+Throughout this section we fix an extremal finite index subfactor $N\subset M$ having an intermediate subfactor $Q$.
+The main result of this section is the description of the planar algebra $P^{N\subset Q}$ in terms of $P=P^{N\subset M}$ by explicitly specifying the spaces and tangle action in terms of $P$.
 We begin by recalling a definition and proposition from \cite{Bakshiintermediate}.

 \begin{definition} {\normalfont(Definition 3.1, \cite{Bakshiintermediate})} Let $ T $ be a $k$-tangle with $ b\geq 1 $ internal discs ${D_1,\dots D_b}$ of colours ${k_1,\dots k_b}$.
 Then define $\alpha_{N\subset Q\subset M}(T) = [M:Q]^{\frac{1}{2}c(T)}$, where